-As a result, TSS expanded its sales organization, and Kenya is one of the highly suitable locations to cater for our Africa target market where we are experiencing a rapidly growing interest in our solutions.
+As a result, TSS expanded its sales organization and Kenya is one of the highly suitable locations to cater for our African target market where we are experiencing a rapidly growing interest in our solutions.

 Kenya’s location allows easy access to the rest of Sub-Saharan Africa and facilitates TSS to respond faster to customer support requests, and more efficiently support our partners.